 - ‘State fair’ – State fair is manageable variety for containers.
-It grows up to 1 .
-5 m tall and grown in USDA Zones 7 to 11.
+It can get up to 1.5 m tall and grown in USDA Zones 7 to 11.

-- ‘Flore Pleno’ – It is fruitless variety of pomegranate, the name translates as “double flower”.
+- ‘Flore Pleno’ – It’s a fruitless variety of pomegranate, the name translates as “double flower.”
 In summer, it produces countless beautiful orange-red flowers.

 - Punica granatum ‘Madame Legrelle’ – A well-known ornamental variety.
-Special thing about this variety of pomegranate is its extraordinary, dense double flowers that come in shiny orange to salmon colors with white border.
+The special thing about this variety of pomegranate is its extraordinary, dense double flowers that come in shiny orange to salmon colors with a white border.

-Pomegranate is a manageable plant, you can also try large varieties.
+Note: Pomegranate is a manageable plant.
+You can also try large varieties.

 Propagation and Growing Pomegranates in Containers

-Pomegranate plants can be propagated by cuttings or by seeds in spring to summer when temperature remains in range of 68 F (20 C) but it is better to buy a 2 – 3 year old plant from nursery or online.
+Pomegranate plants can be propagated by cuttings or by seeds in spring to summer when the temperature remains in the range of 68 F (20 C), but it is better to buy a 2-3 years old plant from nursery or online.
 This way you don’t have to wait long for fruits.